kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   the language and country specified with -L

 If any of the above are not specified, the information is copied from the source object.

+When using this option, non-XML files, such as external publications, may be specified as objects.
+They will be copied to &lt;dir&gt;.

 -o &lt;file&gt;
 Output instance to file instead of stdout.